Peter Chao

-Davin Tong, better known by his alias Peter Chao (born 1987), is a Canadian actor, comedic vlogger, and YouTube personality known for his unconventional portrayals of Asian stereotypes, which alongside other politically incorrect videos have drawn mixed criticism from several sources.
+Davin Tong, better known by his alias Peter Chao (born 1987), is a Canadian actor, comedic vlogger, and YouTube personality.
+He is known for his unconventional portrayals of Asian stereotypes, which alongside other comedic videos have amassed a following of over 1.2 million followers on TikTok and almost 800,000 subscribers on YouTube.
 Born and raised in New Brunswick, Canada, Tong is the second son of "Chinese immigrants", while his character Chao was born and raised in Hong Kong.
 Tong is bilingual, speaking both fluent English and Cantonese.

 Early life and education

-Davin Tong was born and raised in New Brunswick, Canada, the second son of "Chinese immigrants".
+Davin Tong was born and raised in New Brunswick, Canada, the second son of Chinese immigrants.
 He produced an early version of Paper Trail, a minute-long short film pertaining to a neighbor caught stealing newspapers, with director Travis Grant.
 The film caught the Vancouver Film School's attention and it subsequently issued scholarships to them.
 Tong graduated in 2008.

 Background

 Personal life

-Tong realised his flair for vlogging when one of his first YouTube uploads, about a Chinese restaurant run by Indians, garnered around 15,000 views.
+Tong realised his flair for vlogging when one of his first YouTube uploads, about a Chinese restaurant run by Southeast Asians, garnered around 15,000 views.
 Under the username pyrobooby, Tong adopted the guise of "Chinese Guy", and later Peter Chao.
-Tong described the character as born and raised in Hong Kong, and "a zany Chinese immigrant forced into Canada by his prostitute mother.
+Tong described the character as born and raised in Hong Kong, and "a zany Chinese immigrant forced into Canada by his street hustling mother.
 Instead of listening to his mother to go to school, he decided to pursue comedy on YouTube."

 Tong's character Chao has drawn mixed reception, often being mistaken as a real person.
-As a result for posting racist content, the account had been previously suspended for a period of fourteen days after showing a video deemed to mock African-Americans.
-Gabriella Nomura of The Vancouver Sun has branded Chao as "a breath of politically incorrect fresh air", while Kevin Tang of Amped Asia has called him "racist, sexist, vulgar, and self-deprecating" but also "one of the most funny Youtube celebrities".
+After a misunderstanding with YouTube and Google officials, the account had been previously suspended for a period of fourteen days but reinstated and has remained free of controversy for over 10 years.
+Gabriella Nomura of The Vancouver Sun has branded Chao as "a breath of politically incorrect fresh air", while Kevin Tang of Amped Asia has called him "one of the most funny YouTube celebrities".
 However, viewership has been positive.
 The "Canton Style" music video – a parody of Korean singer-rapper Psy's "Gangnam Style" – amassed 1.1 million views within three days of its uploading.
 His videos are, as of 2011, the number one and two most watched in Canada.
-Tong has said, in response to audience comments that his performances are "racist", that everything is "done for comedy.
-I'm not really racist against anybody.
+Tong has said, in response to audience comments that his performances are "controversial", that everything is "done for comedy.
+I don't discriminate when it comes to comedy".
 I take stereotypes and I make them outlandish so everybody can laugh."